Gene Cernan, last astronaut to walk on the moon, dies at 82

 "Neil (Armstrong, who died in 2012) and I aren't going to see those next young Americans who walk on the moon.
 And God help us if they're not Americans," Cernan testified before Congress in 2011.
 "When I leave this planet, I want to know where we are headed as a nation.
 That's my big goal."

 Cernan died less than six weeks after another American space hero, John Glenn, the first American to orbit the Earth in 1962.
 Their flights weren't the first or last of the Mercury and Apollo eras.
-Yet to the public they were the bookends of America's space age glory, starting with Godspeed John Glenn and ending with Cernan's footprints on the moon.
+Yet to the public they were the bookends of America's space age glory.

-On Dec.
-11, 1972, Cernan guided the lander, named Challenger, into a lunar valley called Taurus-Littrow, with Harrison "Jack" Schmitt at his side.
+Cernan guided the lander, named Challenger, into a lunar valley called Taurus-Littrow, with Harrison "Jack" Schmitt at his side on Dec.
+11, 1972.
 He recalled the silence after the lunar lander's engine shut down.

 "That's where you experience the most quiet moment a human being can experience in his lifetime," Cernan said in 2007.
 "There's no vibration.
 There's no noise.
 The ground quit talking.
 Your partner is mesmerized.
 He can't say anything.